lybstore/fedev_test/readme.md

 ### Home.html

-Consist of the mark up for the recommended items directive.
-This file features the heading for the recommended section with a translation.
+This file features the mark up for the recommended items directive.
+The directive can be found in the ####### recommended folder.
+The directive.js file features the scaffholding for the recommended section, it wraps all elements within recommmeded items div.
+The directive also features a  translation filter, this enable a lanuage (i18n) translation within elements wrapped with the directive.

 The benefits of a directive, allows a cleaner way to pass methods to the directive using an attribute and decouple controller from directives.

 ### Currency symbol change

 .constant with app.js is used to define currency symbols dependent upon the language.
 This demo demonstrates a currency symbol change in pounds and euro. ('currencies', {'en': "£", 'es': "€"})

-In order to see the currency change
+In order to see the currency change, amend the country intials 'en' to 'es'
 ###### translationConfProvider.defaultLang('en');